djlisbonne/power_outage_analysis/README.md

 # Introduction
 In this project, I investigate a comprehensive dataset published by Purdue University that catalogued power outages across the United States, along with a suite of external variables recorded for each outage.
 These additional features include geographical location of the outages, regional climate classifications, customer distributions, electricity consumption patterns and economic characteristics of the states affected by the outages.

 Initially, I needed to clean the data and perform an initial foray into analyzing the dataset.
-It contains over 1500 rows, with some more niche columns –– for example, HURRICANE_NAME –– being largely null.
+It contains 1534 rows and 57 columns, with some more niche columns –– for example, HURRICANE_NAME –– being largely null.
 As a result, I first needed to sanitize, organize and normalize the dataset.

 Then, I explored a univariate analysis, focusing on understanding the distribution of causes in the "CAUSE.CATEGORY" column of the dataset.
 This was of particular interest because I thought it might be a key variable for a model to leverage while learning.